Renewing the Music City, One Sewer Pipe at a Time

 Metro Water Services Nashville, Tennessee, USA

-The Clean Water Nashville Overflow Abatement Program will reduce sewer overflows and improve Nashville’s wastewater system by 2023.
+The Clean Water Nashville Program has reduced sewer overflows and improved Nashville’s wastewater system.

 lateral connections renewed